yzhong52/SimpleTimer/README.md

 Timmer
 ======

 A generic Timmer class in C/C++.
 Feasible for profiling.
 Compatible with both Windows and Mac.
+Only the windows part has been implemented for now.

 Usage